inngest/website/README.md

    [Corepack](https://nodejs.org/docs/latest-v18.x/api/corepack.html) by running
    `corepack enable; corepack prepare`
 3. Install dependencies by running `pnpm install`
-4. Link local project to its Vercel project by running `pnpm vercel link`
+4. _Optional\*_ - Link local project to its Vercel project by running `pnpm vercel link`
-5. Download environment variables by running `pnpm env:pull`
+5. _Optional\*_ - Download environment variables by running `pnpm env:pull`

+\* Running the website is possible with the default environment variables available in `.env.development`.
+Fetching other environment variables is only necessary if working on features that require them.

 ## Developing